SpenserKao/CodingChallenge-RobotMovement/README.md

 		   * __movements_err2.txt__ - Error: Unrecognisable facing (direction) input info 'EASTTTT'
 		   * __movements_err.txt__ - no anomaly
 	</pre>
-  **Note**: by default, configuration file __ioof_robot.properties__ will be retrieved for four default boundaries of tabletop.
+  **Note**: by default, configuration file __ioof_robot.properties__ will be retrieved for four boundaries of tabletop.
 In the absence of the properties file, the boundaries will be defaulted to (5, 0, 5, 0).